-- Action 123.
-The government should consider the feasible options for radioactive waste management (including disposal of waste), spent fuel management and decommissioning, on the basis of a comprehensive long term policy and strategy. - 2.242 The availability of alternative options for managing high level radioactive waste, including its disposal or returning the spent fuel to the fuel supplier, should be considered before making a decision on introducing a nuclear power programme.
+Action 123.
+The government should consider the feasible options for radioactive waste management (including disposal of waste), spent fuel management and decommissioning, on the basis of a comprehensive long term policy and strategy.

+2.242 The availability of alternative options for managing high level radioactive waste, including its disposal or returning the spent fuel to the fuel supplier, should be considered before making a decision on introducing a nuclear power programme.
 For each option, the need to ensure long term safety and the uncertainty of cost estimates should be taken into account.
-It should be recognized that dependence on services in other States for spent fuel management, as included in some options, would increase the uncertainty of the cost estimate. - 2.243 An important issue that should be considered in making a decision on the approach to radioactive waste management is the choice of option for the nuclear fuel cycle.
+It should be recognized that dependence on services in other States for spent fuel management, as included in some options, would increase the uncertainty of the cost estimate.

+2.243 An important issue that should be considered in making a decision on the approach to radioactive waste management is the choice of option for the nuclear fuel cycle.
 The options are an open fuel cycle with direct disposal of spent fuel, or a closed fuel cycle in which the spent fuel is reprocessed and the high level waste arising from reprocessing has to be disposed of.
-The option that is chosen will have implications for the approach to waste disposal, for the costs of spent fuel management and, in the longer term, for the sustainability of the nuclear power programme.
+The option that is chosen will have implications for the approach to waste disposal, for the costs of spent fuel management and, in the longer term, for the sustainability of the nuclear power as a global energy sourceprogramme.
+There is no easy answer to the question of which alternative is the best.
 The decision to select a particular option depends on many factors, including cost, technical issues, or matters of policy, including security.
 Regardless of the option selected, cost estimates for waste disposal should be made to assess the economics of nuclear power production and to be able to provide sufficient funds for radioactive waste management (see also paras 2.105-2.114).